wonksing/gopool/README.md

 # gopool
-This is a pool with workers.
+This is a pool of goroutines.
+This project was first started to understand Go, especially channels and goroutines.

-Pool holds workers and workers call your function, a job.

-A channel is shared between the pool and worker, and workers by themselves.
+Gopool is implemented with a buffered channel of Task struct.
+Task takes your function and the functions’s parameter to its fields.
+Then the task is pulled by Workers that execute the typed function in the task.